 Located in a town with the highest concentration of heritage buildings in Canada, a stay at the Queen Anne Inn is an insight into 19th-century Canada.
 The wooden-slatted house was built in 1856, with high ceilings and large windows from which to admire the grounds.
 The previous owner, an antique collector, ensured the Victorian essence was upheld by curating a collection of antiques and period furniture.

 Due to the Queen Anne Inn’s historic nature, no room is the same.
-Each room has an individual charm and décor with wooden furniture, printed wall paper and rich fabrics.
-Some have four-poster beds and other have a chaise lounge to relax upon.
+Each room has an individual charm and decor with wooden furniture, printed wallpaper and rich fabrics.
+Some have four-poster beds and others have a chaise lounge to relax upon.
 All rooms have en suite bathrooms and air conditioning.
 There are no coffee or tea making facilities in the room but hot drinks are available in the afternoon upon request.

-The Queen Anne Inn is a 5-minute walk from Annapolis Royal’s George street.
+The Queen Anne Inn is a five-minute walk from Annapolis Royal’s George street.
 A popular spot for local artists and craftspeople, you’ll be able to purchase paintings and crafts inspired from the historic landscape.
 The inn is located opposite the Annapolis Royal Historic Gardens which showcase 400 years of agricultural and gardening methods.
-A range of cafes and restaurants and are within a short walking distance as well as Fort Anne National Historic Site, one of North America’s earliest settlements.
+A range of cafés and restaurants and are within a short walking distance, as well as Fort Anne National Historic Site, one of North America’s earliest settlements.

 The two-storey carriage house is well-suited to families.
 The ground floor has a double bed and large bathroom while the upper floor has a twin room with separate bathroom.